By Harvey Stack – Co-Founder, Stack’s Bowers Galleries ……

 Here Comes Trouble

-However, not all things can run as smoothly one might hope.
+However, not all things can run as smoothly as one might hope.
 By 1960 there had begun an epidemic of counterfeits flooding the American market, discouraging many who wanted to collect or continue to do so.
-Because of the intensity of the problem, President Eisenhower signed an order effecting a restriction on the import of gold coins into the United States.
-He activated the Office of Gold and Silver Operations, and ordered our custom houses to stop all shipments of gold coins and have them examined by members of the Secret Service and Custom Houses nationwide.
+Because of the intensity of the problem, President Eisenhower signed an order affecting a restriction on the import of gold coins into the United States.
+He activated the Office of Gold and Silver Operations and ordered our custom houses to stop all shipments of gold coins and have them examined by members of the Secret Service and Custom Houses nationwide.
 The head of the Office of Gold and Silver Operation was one Dr. Leland Howard, a longtime member of the Treasury Department, who allegedly knew about gold coins.
 Since most of the shipments at that time came through the United States Post Office, they were directed first to the Examiners before delivery.

 This sudden enforcement on imports further discouraged many collectors and lead to hardship in dealer inventories.